 Inexpensive mutton neck bones make a rich enriched with turnip, carrot, onion, and barley.
 Mutton is simply older lamb.
 If you do not have access to mutton, you can easily substitute lamb.
 Barley is my favorite grain, and it adds a bit of thickening power to the broth as well.

-- 2 pounds meaty mutton neckbones (chopped into 1- to 2-inch pieces (may use meaty lamb bones)
+- 2 pounds meaty mutton neckbones (chopped into 1- to 2-inch pieces; or meaty lamb bones)

 - 2 teaspoons kosher salt